 Are you busy but unproductive?

-Is your business as profitable as you want?
+Is your firm as profitable as you want?

-Did you set up your business, in part for flexibility, yet working long hours?
+Did you set up your firm, in part for flexibility, yet working long hours?

 If so, take a look at these helpful tips to help you grow and balance:

 1. Intention Days